LnxFCA/balatro-mods/first-round-joker/README.md

 - **Persist Selected Joker**: Enables the Joker card save feature.
 This is disabled by default.

 - **Use Base Joker Price**: Reduces the Joker card price.
 This is disabled by default.

+- **Enable FRJM Button**: If enabled, adds a button to the main menu screen that functions as the **activation key** when clicked.

+- **Disable Joker Restriction**: Allow selecting Undiscovered and Locked Jokers.

 - **Enable Custom Keybind**: Allows using a custom **activation key**.
 See [Activation key](#activation-key) for more details.
 This is disabled by default.